-There are several filters that you can use to filter out your grid results.One of the most used filter is hiding and howing the accounts you followed or unfollowed using Circleboom with in a exact time span.
+There are several filters that you can use to filter out your grid results.One of the most used filter is hiding and showing the accounts you visited using Circleboom with in a exact time span.

 When you start following users, it will take a few days for them to realize someone followed them.
-To give a chance to these users to follow you back you on Twitter, you have to wait a few days.
-That’s why we’re applying "Hide who I unfollowed within X day(s) on Circleboom" by default.
+We’re applying "Hide who I visited within X day(s) on Circleboom" by default.
 You can change our default of “30 days” if you want, but our suggestion is to set it no less than seven days.

-The same filter becomes "Hide who I followed within X day(s) on Circleboom" when you visit "Unfollow tool."
-By using this filter, you can easily filter out the people you have already unfollowed.
+The same filter becomes "Hide who I visited within X day(s) on Circleboom" when you visit "Circle tool."
+By using this filter, you can easily filter out the people you have already visited.
 So, you don't have to think about if you're trying to follow the same guys you followed and dropped before.
 We’re applying this filter by default.
 You can change our default of “10 days” if you want, but our suggestion is to set it no less than seven days.

 Due to the Twitter’s strict policies about aggressive or spammy follow churns, we’re constantly tuning our algorithms to make sure that our users don’t get marked by Twitter for their behaviors and helping them don't get their accounts locked or suspended eventually.
 Here is an official announcement about policy clarification which clearly says following and unfollowing immediately after 24h would be considered as aggressive following.